JerBouma/jerbouma.github.io/_pages/financetoolkit/financetoolkit.md

 - Models like DUPONT analysis (`models.get_extended_dupont_analysis`) or Enterprise Breakdown (`models.get_enterprise_value_breakdown`) that can be used to perform in-depth financial analysis through a single function.
 These functions combine much of the functionality throughout the Toolkit to provide advanced calculations.
 - Technical indicators like Relative Strength Index (`technicals.get_relative_strength_index`),  Exponential Moving Average (`models.get_exponential_moving_average`) and Bollinger Bands (`technicals.get_bollinger_bands`) that can be used to perform in-depth momentum and trend analysis.
 These functions allow for the calculation of technical indicators based on the historical market data.

 The dependencies of the package are on purpose *very slim* so that it will work well with any combination of packages and not result in conflicts.
-I've also been careful with my selection in which I leave out functionality like technical analysis in which [ta-lib](https://ta-lib.org/) does an excellent job as well as portfolio attribution and optimisation in which [Riskfolio-lib](https://riskfolio-lib.readthedocs.io/en/latest/index.html) shines.

 ## Using the Finance Toolkit